Abraham ibn Ezra

 Abraham ben Meir Ibn Ezra (ר׳ אַבְרָהָם בֶּן מֵאִיר אִבְּן עֶזְרָא, often abbreviated as ראב״ע; إبراهيم المجيد ابن عزرا Ibrāhim al-Mājid ibn Ezra; also known as Abenezra or simply ibn Ezra, 1089 / 1092 – 27 January 1164 / 23 January 1167) was one of the most distinguished Jewish biblical commentators and philosophers of the Middle Ages.
 He was born in Tudela, Taifa of Zaragoza (now Navarre).
+Ibn Ezra is especially well-known to readers outside of the Jewish tradition as a major source of inspiration for Spinoza's early modern source-criticism on the authorship of the Law of Moses, appearing in theTheologico-Political Treatise.

 Biography

 Abraham Ibn Ezra was born in Tudela, one of the oldest and most important Jewish communities in Navarre.
 At the time, the town was under the rule of the emirs of the Muslim Taifa of Zaragoza.
 However, when he later moved to Córdoba, he claimed it was his birthplace.
 Ultimately, most scholars agree that his place of birth was Tudela.

 From outside sources, little is known of ibn Ezra's family; however, he wrote of a marriage to a wife who produced five children.
 While it is believed four died early, the last-born, Isaac, became an influential poet and a later convert to Islam in 1140.
 His son's conversion was deeply troubling for ibn Ezra, leading him to pen many poems reacting to the event for years afterward.

 Ibn Ezra was a close friend of Judah Halevi, who was approximately 14 years older.
 When ibn Ezra moved to Córdoba as a young man, Halevi followed him.
 This trend continued when the two began their lives as wanderers in 1137.
 Halevi died in 1141, but Ibn Ezra continued travelling for three decades, reaching as far as Baghdad.
 During his travels, he composed secular poetry of the lands he traveled through and rationalist Torah commentaries (for which he would be best remembered).

 He appears to have been unrelated to the contemporary scholar Moses ibn Ezra.

+Although many claim "Ibn Ezra" was a family name allowing for several scholars over the generations to have that name.

+He wandered all over Europe lamenting that he could not find a patron.
+The rabbinical post that he held in Vienna was not extended becaue of his straight-forward approach to Talmudic scholarship as opposed to the "pilpul" method then in vogue.
+Ironically one of the foremost of the latter, Rabeinu Tam, was a very good friend and they corresponded in verse.
+While in England he wrote the "second" version of his biblical exegesis.